scigma/scigma/README.md

  `libscigma.dll` will appear in the `build` folder.
 Copy this file into the `scigma` subdirectory with

-    $ cp libscigma.dll ../scigma`
+    $ cp libscigma.dll ../scigma

-Finally, copy the following 5 dlls from `/ucrt64/bin` in your MSYS2 installation:
+Finally, copy the following 5 dlls from `/ucrt64/bin` in your MSYS2 installation (these may have different version numbers than what is shown below):
 * libwinpthread-1.dll
 * libstdc++-6.dll
 * libquadmath-0.dll
 * libgfortran-5.dll
 * libgcc_s_seh-1.dll
-(these may have different version numbers than what is shown above).

  The `scigma` folder now contains the complete Python package and can be used as described in section 2.3.